 That’s the kind of deal that MEDA and other housing nonprofits can only make if they have the money lined up to compete for buildings against cash-rich private buyers.
 To make sure those resources are available, San Francisco is launching the Housing Accelerator Fund, a sort of clearinghouse starting out with some $50 million, soon to be $100 million, directed toward affordable housing.

-The money will come from a variety of sources, including foundation grants, loans from financial institutions and donations from philanthropists, and be administered by the accelerator fund.
+The money will come from a variety of sources, including foundation grants, a no credit check loan from financial institutions and donations from philanthropists, and be administered by the accelerator fund.